-The helmsman pushes the tiller towards the side of the boat in the direction where he intends the bow to go with the crew pulling the jib to the opposite side of the boat filling it with wind - the technique is known as "backing the jib".
+[ Escaping from "in irons' ] requires the helmsman to push the tiller towards the side of the boat in the direction where he intends the bow to go with the crew pulling the jib to the opposite side of the boat filling it with wind - the technique is known as "backing the jib".
 The boat moves backwards with the rudder acting in reverse while the backed jib helps to push the bow in the required direction.

 Sailing a zigzag course, the boat starts on a tack then tacks onto opposite tack, making progress to windward with each turn with a series of short tacks or a smaller number of longer ones depending on the distance.

 Sailing as close to the wind as possible requires sheeting in both sails tight and luff up gently until the luff of the jib starts shaking then bear away slightly then repeat to sail along the edge of the zone.

 This how to tack sequence applies to a [ centre mainsheet system ] being tacked from a reach to a reach.

 This how to tack sequence applies to an [ aft mainsheet system ] , where the helmsman must cross the boat facing aft changing hands on the tiller extension and mainsheet before the tack.